The Changing Nature of Worship Songs

-The movement ceases to be lay and voluntary, but has become the domain of the professional and specialist.
+The movement ceases to be lay and voluntary but has become the domain of the professional and specialist.

 The 1990s saw a generation of pioneering hymn-writers such as Chris Bowater, Graham Kendrick, Dave Fellingham, Dave Bilbrough, Martin Smith.

-In reality the true pioneers of the worship of charismatic renewal were in the 1960s and 1970s.
+In reality, the true pioneers of worship in charismatic renewal were in the 1960s and 1970s.
 People like the Fisher Folk from the Church of the Redeemer Houston, or Keith Green.
 They were a small part of the “worship in the Spirit” pioneers, two of the few who became known as they managed to produce albums and song books.
 The bulk of the pioneers were not professionals, produced no media, and only achieved local prominence, but they were used by God to transform thousands of lives.
 History does not record who most of these pioneers were, but they wrote songs that ordinary church people could play, the key dynamic that took worship leading out of the hands of the musical expert and placed it in the hands of the Spirit-filled believer.

 What the people mentioned by Richards actually pioneered was the rise of the worship music industry, along with many Vineyard and Calvary Chapel musicians in the USA.
-Undoubtedly their songs were better written, the musical standards higher, and they have been a huge inspiration to many, but from a Holy Spirit point of view they were building on the work of others now forgotten.
+Undoubtedly their songs were better written, the musical standards higher, and they have been a huge inspiration to many, but from a Holy Spirit point of view, they were building on the work of others now forgotten.
 Their songs were undoubtedly used by God to pursue the revival, but their legacy now is a worship music genre that is so professional in its standards that it is beyond the reach of all but the best musicians.
 A complete reversal of the charismatic revival’s origins!

-The movement has become timid and unable to proclaim its message boldly.
+The movement has become timid and unable to proclaim its message boldly

 A feature of any revival is its willingness to engage with the world, proclaim its message publicly and face the consequences.
 Think of the origins of Christianity or the Methodist revival in the 1700s.
 The Holy Spirit drives believers into the open.